 Dark and absorbing, Nafissa Thompson-Spires’ debut story collection, Heads of the Colored People, explores the unstable moorings of black identity and citizenship in blistering stories peopled with indelible characters.
 The title derives from a series of 19th-century literary sketches of free black laborers penned by Dr. James McCune Smith.
-That Smith, a black abolitionist, intellectual, and elite, chose washerwomen and gravediggers for literary representation and pondered them as “heads” of . . .
+That Smith, a black abolitionist, intellectual, and elite, chose washerwomen and gravediggers for literary representation and pondered them as “heads” . . .

 Tayari Jones is unequivocal in her belief that mass incarceration, with its attendant state violence, is the “most pressing civil rights issue of our day.”
 Yet her latest novel, An American Marriage, makes an unjust incarceration the backdrop for a nuanced interrogation of another issue of social freedom and equality: a wife’s right to pursue her own desires and fulfill her aspirations independently of her husband.
-Celestial is an artist on the cusp of critical and commercial success at the . . .
+Celestial is an artist on the cusp of critical and commercial success at . . .

 National Book Award winner Jesmyn Ward has stared down truth and rendered it on the page with poignance and precision before.
 But for her third novel, Sing, Unburied, Sing, Ward forged a fresh set of writing tools—historical research, multiple first-person points of view, and a touch of the supernatural—to grapple with the legacy wounds of American racism.
 Urgent and evocative, Sing, Unburied, Sing explores the inescapable force of history bearing down on thepresent.
-Dense, multigenerational . . .
+Dense, . . .

 Margaret Wilkerson Sexton’s grandfather graduated from college and six of his children followed suit.
 But the next generation struggled to keep pace even as the specter of Jim Crow receded.
 “I wanted to know why,” she says, and chose fiction as her probe.
 The Dartmouth and UC Berkeley Law graduate’s research revealed the war on drugs and mass incarceration as modern barriers to opportunity.
 Her challenge became illuminating the culprits in narrative form.
 That is, writing a page-turner, not a . . .